Planning your next trip and looking to travel from London to Paris by train? You've come to the right place!

-Once you’ve checked in, you’ll step onto a modern e300 or e320 Eurostar train at London St Pancras.
-On board, you’ll enjoy free WiFi, comfortable seating, a café-bar area and power sockets as standard.
-Fancy treating yourself?
+After checking in, step onto a modern e300 or e320 Eurostar train at London St Pancras station and you'll enjoy comfortable seating, free WiFi, a café-bar area and power sockets as standard.
 Upgrade to Standard Premier or Business Premier for extra perks like complimentary food and drinks.

-When you arrive at Paris Gare du Nord station, you’ll find Metro and RER trains nearby to start exploring the city.
-There are many things to do in Paris, including visiting the city’s major landmarks, such as the Eiffel Tower, Arc de Triomphe and the Louvre.
+Once you arrive at Paris Gare du Nord station, you’ll find Metro and RER trains nearby to start exploring the city straight away.

-Eager to book?
-Begin your search for cheap train tickets from London to Paris with us today or keep reading for our train timetable and an expert review of what you can expect on the train journey.
+Ready to book?
+Start your search for cheap train tickets from London to Paris with us today or keep reading for our train timetable and an expert review of what you can expect on the train journey from England to France.

 Eurostar is the exclusive high-speed train service that links London to Paris, Brussels, Amsterdam and the rest of Europe at speeds of up to 186 mph (300 km/h).
 All Eurostar trains have modern, comfortable facilities, plenty of room for luggage, and onboard food and beverage car.
 There are three comfort classes on offer – Standard, Standard Premier (equivalent to Premium Economy, with light refreshments served), and Business Premier (equivalent to First or Business Class, with flexible travel options, priority boarding, lounge access and delicious food and drink included).